mikepigott/CourseProject/README.md

 ### Topic Result Generation

-These search resutls were generated as part of the `write_file_names.py` script, and deposited in the `data/topics/` directory.
+These search results were generated as part of the `write_file_names.py` script, and deposited in the `data/topics/` directory.
 Each JSON file is a list of documents in the format returned by the search engine.
 When a topic word-cloud is clicked on, the server fetches the file from disk and returns it, as-is, back to the browser.
 The JavaScript code then converts the JSON to the list of search results viewable on the screen.